Facebook Twitter Google News Person TripAdvisor

 Learning

-We are now FULLY BOOKED for Facilitated Visits until September 2024.
+We are now FULLY BOOKED for Facilitated Visits until Easter 2025.
 Self Guided visits are still available.

-To book for the Autumn term (September-December) please submit your enquiry in April after the Easter break 2024.
+To book for the Summer 2025 term (Easter-August) please submit your enquiry in early January after the Christmas break.

 If you are interested in bringing a group to the Museum, please fill out the form below.
 We will be in touch to provide details of what is possible.